pragdave/data_division/README.md

 ## Built-in Types

-* All type accept the option:
+* All type accept the options:

   * `default:` _a type appropriate value_

+  * `optional:` _defaults to `true` unless a default was provided

+    In this world, an optional field is one that may have a nil value.
+    Think of it as corresponding to the database `not null` constraint.

 * (`string`)[...]`:`_name_